jbaker8935/switcheroo/design.md

   move execution, and win/loss outcomes trigger the appropriate `sound_id_t` when audio is enabled.

+### Free Play History (`freeplay_history.c/.h`)
+- Owns a four-entry ring buffer of `board_t` snapshots plus metadata capturing the current length, the viewed index, and whether achievements remain eligible.
+- Exposes `freeplay_history_reset`, `freeplay_history_capture_live`,
+  `freeplay_history_prepare_branch`, `freeplay_history_step_backward`, and
+  `freeplay_history_step_forward` so `game_state` can drive snapshots without duplicating bookkeeping logic.
+- Serialises snapshots as raw `board_t` copies and the associated `board_context_t` turn, last-move owner, and layout id to guarantee that navigation restores render and AI state consistently.
+- Relies on the caller to guard puzzle mode so the module stays focused on buffer management for free play sessions.
+- Depends on `game_state` to filter snapshot captures so only human-to-move positions enter the ring, preventing AI-turn states from appearing in navigation.
+- During branching, the `game_state` module compares snapshot move counts to trim just the undone moves from `board_context.history`, keeping the move list aligned without duplicate player entries.
+- Defers memory reuse until after a branch replaces future snapshots, ensuring that stale states are overwritten before being considered for achievements.
+- Integrates with achievements by toggling a disqualification flag on branching moves and clearing the flag during resets, layout changes, or mode transitions.
+- Records the viewed index so `text_display` can highlight the active entry without re-deriving it from `board_context.history` order.

 ### Board and Move Validation (`board.c/.h`)
 - Encapsulates the 8x4 board grid, piece states, and swap flags.
 - Implements legal-move enumeration for empty moves and swaps per rule variant